Review: TimeMachine AE86 Seat Covers

 The fitment quality is pretty good.
 The center part fits perfectly, but the two side support pieces feel a bit tight.
 Looking at the pictures, you can see that the upper corner of the side pieces is pointing out a bit.
 This happens because the sewing in that corner is a bit too tight.
 My seat is not the only problem with this issue, if you look closely on the shop website, you’ll see the same slight distortion on their pictures.

 I am not happy with the choice of fabric for the maroon part, but the seat base fabric is even worse.
 It feels super synthetic and is glossy.
-Also, even after tensioning it as much as I could, there are some wrinkles left in the seat base that I couldn’t get rid off.
+Also, even after tensioning it as much as possible, there are some wrinkles left in the seat base that I couldn’t get rid off.

 Also, the sewing pattern is different: on the factory zenki seats, the leather part reaches all the way up to the highest part of the seat.
 On the reproduction covers, the transition from leather to fabric is lower (like on the factory kouki seats).
 I’ll add a picture soon to explain this.